littleweaver/littleweaverweb.com/what-we-do.markdown

 * CSS with Compass and SASS
 * Javascript with jQuery
 * Django and Python
-* Debian and Ubuntu server administration
+* Debian, Ubuntu, and Red Hat server administration

 We're still a new company and don't have much public work under our company name, but to see work previously done by our members, check out these projects: